systemsheme/hspc/README.md

 ### Processed Data
 [**Link to reference single cell dataset:** ](https://figshare.com/s/2b8429eaaa1d4e38f480)
 > The RNA assay contains the original WTA and ADT counts.
 The ADT assay contains the original ADT counts.
 The soupx_counts assay contains SoupX corrected WTA and ADT counts while the soupx_wta_only assay contains SoupX corrected RNA counts.

+### Additional Comments
+> Please contact the authors with questions and or requests for additional data.